Poland Border Guard says patrol intercepted by Russian jet – DW – 05/07/2023

 Advertisement

-Poland's border authority said on Sunday that one of its aircraft had been intercepted by a Russian jet which performed dangerous aerial maneuvers in close proximity to its plane.
+Poland's border authority said on Sunday that one of its aircraft had been intercepted by a Russian jet that performed dangerous aerial maneuvers in close proximity to its plane.

 A Polish Turbolet L-410 was flying over the Black Sea area when a Russian Sukhoi Su-35 fighter jet "flew without any radio contact into the operational area designated by Romania, and then performed aggressive and dangerous maneuvers," the border authority said in a statement.

-The Russian aircraft allegedly made three approaches towards the Polish plane and resulting turbulence caused the crew of five Polish border guards to lose control of the plane and lose altitude.
+The Russian aircraft allegedly made three approaches toward the Polish plane, and the resulting turbulence caused the crew of five Polish border guards to lose control of the plane and lose altitude.

 Russian warplane hits US drone over Black Sea, Pentagon says